-Only the CFO or CFO's designee should be permitted to initiate an outgoing wire transfer.
-All outgoing wire transfers should be performed using the bank's secure website and should include an authorized signer as the secondary approver.
+Only the CFO or CFO's designee should be permitted to initiate an ACH Payment.
+All outgoing ACH Payments should be performed using the bank's secure website

-All outgoing wire transfers should be made from the charter school's primary checking account or from an account designated for outgoing wire transfers.
-Any outgoing wire transfer that exceeds \$25,000 should require two authorizer signers.
+All outgoing ACH Payments should be made from the charter school's primary checking account.